Mary Adela Blagg

 Mary Adela Blagg FRAS (17 May 1858 – 14 April 1944) was an English astronomer and was elected a fellow of the Royal Astronomical Society in 1916.

-Biography
+She is noted for her work on selenography and variable stars.

+Early life and education

-She was born in Cheadle, Staffordshire, and lived her entire life there.
-Mary was the daughter of a solicitor, John Charles Blagg, and France Caroline Foottit.
+Blagg was born in Cheadle, Staffordshire, and lived her entire life there.
+She was the daughter of a solicitor, John Charles Blagg, and Frances Caroline Foottit.
 She trained herself in mathematics by reading her brother's textbooks.
-In 1875 she was sent to a finishing school in Kensington where she studied algebra and German.
+In 1875, she was sent to a finishing school in Kensington, where she studied algebra and German.
 She later worked as a Sunday school teacher and was the branch secretary of the Girls' Friendly Society.

+Scientific career

-By middle age she became interested in astronomy after attending a university extension course, taught by Joseph Hardcastle, John Herschel's grandson.
+By middle age, Blagg became interested in astronomy after attending a university extension course taught by Joseph Hardcastle, John Herschel's grandson.
 Her tutor suggested working in the area of selenography, particularly on the problem of developing a uniform system of lunar nomenclature.
 (Several major lunar maps of the period had discrepancies in terms of naming the various features.)

-In 1905 she was appointed by the newly formed International Association of Academies to build a collated list of all of the lunar features.
-She worked with Samuel Saunder on this very tedious and lengthy task, and the result was published in 1913.
+In 1907, Blagg was appointed by the newly formed International Association of Academies to build a collated list of all of the lunar features.
+She worked with Samuel Saunder on the task, and the result was published in 1913.
 Her work produced a long list of discrepancies that the association would need to resolve.
-She also performed considerable work on the subject of variable stars, in collaboration with Professor H. H. Turner.
-These were published in a series of ten articles in the Monthly Notices, in which the professor acknowledged that a large majority of the work had been performed by Mary Blagg.
-On 28 March 1906 Mary was elected to the British Astronomical Association at the proposal of Hardcastle.
+She also performed considerable work on the subject of variable stars, in collaboration with H. H. Turner.
+These were published in a series of ten articles in the Monthly Notices, in which Turner acknowledged that a large majority of the work had been performed by Blagg.
+On 28 March 1906, Blagg was elected to the British Astronomical Association at the proposal of Hardcastle.

-After the publication of several research papers for the Royal Astronomical Society, she was elected as a fellow in January1916, after being nominated by Professor Turner.
+After the publication of several research papers for the Royal Astronomical Society, she was elected as a fellow in January 1916, after being nominated by Professor Turner.
 She was one of five women to be elected simultaneously, the first women to become Fellows of that society.

 She worked out a Fourier analysis of Bode's Law in 1913, which was detailed in Michael Martin Nieto's book "The Titius-Bode Law of Planetary Distances."
-Her investigation corrected a major flaw in the original Law and gave it a firmer physical footing.
+Her investigation corrected a major flaw in the original law and gave it a firmer physical footing.
 However, her paper was forgotten until 1953, when it was found that her predictions had been validated by discoveries of new planetary satellites unknown at the time of publication.

 In 1920, she joined the Lunar Commission of the newly formed International Astronomical Union.
 They tasked her with continuing her work on standardizing the nomenclature.
-For this task she collaborated with Karl Müller (1866–1942), a retired government official and amateur astronomer.
+For this task, she collaborated with Karl Müller (1866–1942), a retired government official and amateur astronomer.
 (The crater Müller on the Moon was subsequently named after him.)
-Together they produced a two volume set in 1935, titled Named Lunar Formations, that became the standard reference on the subject.
+Together, they produced a two-volume set in 1935, titled Named Lunar Formations, that became the standard reference on the subject.